With more people working from home, it can be difficult to feel part of the team. Here's how to show your remote

 Do you know why people switch jobs?

 There are many reasons for it but one of the main reasons why people switch jobs is because they don’t get career growth opportunities at their current company.
-Every employee dreams of climbing the organization ladder and reaching to the top but if you don’t provide them this opportunity, they will start looking for alternatives to fulfill their dream.
+Every employee dreams of climbing the organization ladder and reaching the top but if you don’t provide them this opportunity, they will start looking for alternatives to fulfill their dream.

 Every employee is different.

 Some value training and development programs more while others prefer job learning.
-Talk to your employees, ask what their career goals are and think about ways you can use to help them achieve their career goals.
+Talk to your employees, ask what their career goals are, and think about ways you can use to help them achieve their career goals.

 This will make them believe that you are serious about career development of employees.

 “Everyone wants to be appreciated, so if you appreciate someone, don’t keep it a secret.”–Mary Kay Ash

 How would you feel if you did all the hard work and someone else took all the credit?
 Bad, right?

 That is how employees feel when they see others get the due share of their credit.
 There is nothing more depressing than seeing someone else eat the fruit of the tree you have planted.

 Always recognize the effort of your employees and give them their share of the credit by appreciating their efforts and rewarding them.
 This will keep them motivated and highly engaged at work.

-Irrespective of where you work, you might come across people that come from different backgrounds and have varying points of view.
+Irrespective of where you work, you might come across people who come from different backgrounds and have varying points of view.

 This can lead to conflicts in the workplace.
 Since most workplaces are diversified, we also see differences in opinion which can lead to conflicts if not handled properly.